-- Weekly.
-These OKR check-ins demonstrate the progress and what was done, what will be done next, and if any problems have occurred.
+- Weekly: These OKR check-ins demonstrate the progress that has been achieved and what should be done next, as well as if any problems have occurred.

 - End of the quarter.
-These reviews take place on a team level first and then all together with the whole company.
+These reviews take place on a team level first and then with the whole company.